albertobasaglia/simplearch/README.txt

 Instructions are encoded on 32 bits.
 Memory can be accessed in 4byte aligned addresses.
+Condition codes are available only on some instructions [C].

 Processor registers:
         - r0 to r9 for general use
-        - sp - stack pointer
+        - sp - stack pointer (r10)
+        - lr - link register (r11)
+        - fp - frame pointer (r12)
-        - pc - program counter
+        - pc - program counter (r15)

 Data types:
         - <IMMEDIATE> is an immediate value